Broccoli, Cranberry, and Pea Salad

 Of course, I didn’t realize that I wouldn’t be in a stirfry mood when I went grocery shopping, so I already had a few bunches of broccoli waiting to be used.
 Trying to keep my lunch healthy, I wondered how I could use this broccoli in my lunch in an alternate way.
 I decided to give broccoli salad a try.

 This recipe was a hit for me.
 It made enough for three different lunches.
 However, it was not anything of interest to the kids.
 I guess the idea of dried cranberries and broccoli together was very unappealing.
-I was not disappointed by their pickiness, as it meant more days of lunch for me!
+Their pickiness didn’t disappoint me, as it meant more days of lunch for me!

 Print